MayurRajRajput/LMS/README.md

 ```

 ## 👨‍💻 Author
-Made with ❤️ by Mayur Rajput
+Made with ❤️ by Mayur Raj
 Feel free to connect and explore more of my work!

-## 📄 License
-Licensed under the MIT License

 ## 🌟 Show your support
 If you found this project helpful, consider giving it a ⭐ on GitHub and sharing it with others!